goeb/eventlog_visualizer/README.md

 # Eventlog Visualizer

-Eventlog Visualizer is a tool that show a graph of events over time in either of two representations:
+Eventlog Visualizer is a tool that shows a graph of events over time in either of two representations:

     - 'spot': events are represented as points
     - 'density': the number of events per period is represented as a curve